Skip to content

 Tacrolimus Eye Drops

-Brand name: Talymus Ophthalmic Solution 0.1%1)
+Brand name: Talymus Ophthalmic Solution 0.1% 1)

 Dosage: 2 times daily

-Characteristics: Has a stronger immunosuppressive effect than cyclosporine, and is effective as monotherapy even in steroid-resistant severe cases1, 8).
+Characteristics: Has a stronger immunosuppressive effect than cyclosporine and is effective as monotherapy even in severe steroid-resistant cases 1, 8).
 Also useful in cases complicated by atopic dermatitis.

 • Amniotic membrane transplantation: Performed for persistent corneal epithelial defects.